simutool/kg-service/README.md

 ## License

-This project is licensed under
+This project is licensed under Apache.

 ## Acknowledgements